 - Hot Thai Kitchen: Demystifying Thai Cuisine with Authentic Recipes to Make at Home, by Pailin Chongchitnant.
 It's a great resource with lots of traditional Thai recipes.
 Very instructive! (affilliate link, my friends!)

 Ingredients Used For This Recipe

-- Massaman curry paste (affiliate link, my friends!) - Or you can find it in Asian markets, or make your own.
+- Massaman curry paste (affiliate link, my friends!) - Or you can find it in Asian markets or some grocery stores, or make your own.

 Got any questions?
 Ask away!
 I’m happy to help.
 If you enjoy this recipe, I hope you’ll leave a comment with some STARS.
 Also, please share it on social media.
 Don’t forget to tag us at #ChiliPepperMadness.
 I’ll be sure to share!
 Thanks! — Mike H.

 Massaman Curry Recipe

 - 2 cups full fat coconut milk thick cream separated out